ipunkt/auth/README.md

     then edit them to your likes

 ### Change out user model

 To use your own model set the config value 'auth.model' to its classpath.

 If your model does not inherit from eloquent you will also have to replace 'Ipunkt\Auth\Repositories\RepositoryInterface' in the Laravel IoC

-If you simply want to extend the model brought by this package have your own model inherit from Eloquent(/Ardent/...) and implement Ipunkt\Auth\User\UserInterface.
+If you simply want to extend the model brought by this package have your own model inherit from Eloquent and implement Ipunkt\Auth\User\UserInterface.

 All prebuild functionality is capsulated in traits and can be used directly in your new model

 1. EloquentUserTrait combines
-    * EloquentUserInterfaceTrait implements the laravel UserInterface for you(pre-4.2)
+    * EloquentUserInterfaceTrait implements the laravel UserInterface for you (pre-4.2)
-    * EloquentUserRemindableTrait implements the laravel RemindableInterface for you(pre-4.2)
+    * EloquentUserRemindableTrait implements the laravel RemindableInterface for you (pre-4.2)